 Breastfeeding and Gut Health

 Let’s talk about breast milk.
 Breast milk provides your babe with complete nutrition after birth and benefits both the mother and child in several ways.
-One of those benefits is the potential reduction in the risk of your child developing an allergy which is pretty darn cool.
+One of those benefits is potential allergy prevention for your child, which is pretty darn cool.

 It has been shown that breast milk can actually influence your infant’s microbiome by increasing the good bacteria in their gut, thereby strengthening their immune system.
 When comparing breast milk and formula, this study found that breastfed newborns carried a more stable and uniform population of gut bacteria compared to formula fed newborns.
 Another way it may influence allergies is through exposure.
 A 2018 study found that mothers who consumed peanuts while breastfeeding and introduced peanuts to their child within the first year of life was associated with the lowest risk of peanut allergy.

 There are also studies that have found the opposite.
 A 2015 study found that exclusive breastfeeding did not affect a child’s sensitization to allergens within their first six years of life.
-Clearly we need more research in this area to make definitive conclusions.
+Clearly we need more research in this area to make definitive conclusions about allergy prevention.

 Diet and Gut Health

 Let’s talk about diet because that plays a key role in our gut health.
 A diet rich in fibre can populate our gut with good bacteria, while a diet that lacks variety and vitamins and minerals may weaken our immune system and make us vulnerable to chronic diseases and even allergies.

 About 70% of our immune system lies in our gut, so it makes sense that studies have shown that when we modify our gut environment, we can strengthen our immune system and reduce our risk of allergens.
 This is why pre and probiotic supplementation may be a helpful strategy to reduce an infant‘s risk of developing an allergy.